 Fennel has yellow flowers, fronds instead of leaves, and smells strongly of licorice.

-Cow Parsley, or Wild Chervil, has stems are pink, grooved, and hairy.
+Cow Parsley (also called Wild Chervil) is an invasive plant with stems that are pink, grooved, and hairy.

 Cow Parsnip flowers are big and white, and smell like vanilla.
 The blossoms are huge, much more widely spaced than elderflowers, and supported on thick stalks up to 10 feet tall.
 This plant is toxic to skin.